codecat/godot-tbloader/Readme.md

 If you're already using Qodot on Godot 3, there's probably not much reason for you to use this.
 It is also not backwards compatible with Qodot, and probably does a few things differently.

+# TrenchBroom game config
+The `tb-gameconfig` folder contains a game configuration for this addon.
+This includes a simple FGD which will have some common entities that create Godot nodes.
+Simply place the files in a folder called `Godot` inside the `games` folder of your TrenchBroom installation.
+So you would have `games/Godot/<files>`.

 # Credits
 * [Qodot](https://github.com/QodotPlugin/qodot-plugin)
 * [Original libmap](https://github.com/QodotPlugin/libmap)